Terms of business of CooperVision South Africa (PTY) Limited (Supplier)

 2. Supplier’s obligations

-2.1 The Supplier shall manufacture, package and supply the Products in accordance with its obligations under the Directive and generally accepted industry standards.
+2.1 The Supplier shall manufacture, package and supply the Products in accordance with its obligations under the Regulation and generally accepted industry standards.

 3. Customer’s obligations